 - blood oxygen level with a pulse oximeter

 Focus on getting rest, drinking fluids (enough to urinate 4-6 times a day), and use acetaminophen or ibuprofen as directed on package for pain and fever control.

 If you experience shortness of breath that is not severe, follow these body positioning instructions:

 - Do not lay flat on your back, laying in other positions and changing positions often helps open your lungs.

 - Change position every 30 minutes to 2 hours.
 Rotate between lying on your left side, stomach, right side, sitting up, and in a reclining position propped up with 2-3 pillows.

 If your blood oxygen level drops to 90 percent or less, call 9-1-1 or go to the nearest emergency room.

-If you develop increased trouble breathing, persistent chest pain or pressure, new confusion, inability to stay awake, or blue lips or face, call 9-1-1 or go to the nearest emergency room.
+If you develop increased trouble breathing, persistent chest pain or pressure, new confusion, inability to stay awake, or pale, gray or blue-colored skin, lips or nail beds, depending upon skin tone, call 9-1-1 or go to the nearest emergency room.